PoplarZhaoYang/Semi-supervised_Neural_Network/README.md

 ### About GPU
 If your Pytorch can get GPU, this model will firstly use GPU, or use the CPU.
+In my machine the GPU(GTX 1080ti) version cost about 121 s/epoch, but the CPU version cost about 200 s/epoch.
 ```python
 torch.cuda.is_available()
 ```